 TRANSCOTLAND Self-guided Holidays

-quiet roads and off-road options in the heart of Scotland Explore the rich and varied scenery of Highland Perthshire by bike on this relaxing and flexible cycle tour, which links the many small towns and villages in this historic and beautiful part of Scotland.
+quiet roads and off-road options in the heart of Scotland Explore the rich and varied scenery of Highland Perthshire by bike on this relaxing and flexible cycle tour, which links the many small towns and villages in this historic and beautiful part of Scotland, with options to visit castles, whisky distilleries and tea-rooms on most days.
 The average daily distance is about 25 miles, but you can usually choose to take a longer route if you prefer to spend more time in the saddle.
-The route has been carefully planned to use very quiet back roads, but there are options for off-road mountain-biking on cross country forest trails and hill tracks on most of the days.
+The tour has been carefully planned to use very quiet back roads, (it follows National cycle route 7 from Pitlochry to Killin for the first two days) and then take you through the stunning Highland scenery, highlights being Loch Tay, Glen Lochay, Glen Lyon, and Loch Rannoch and the surrounding mountains and moors.
+If you are interested, there are also options for off-road mountain-biking on cross-country forest trails and hill tracks on most of the days.
+Accommodation is limited in some villages but we can usually still arrange this hike if you are only booking a few months ahead of your preferred arrival date. (but it's still best to book sooner rather than later).
+The prices below are approximate, as there are options to stay in B&Bs or hotels in some of the villages.
+If you are thinking of a cycling staycation in the UK this is probably the best there is - Highland Perthshire has the best quiet backroads which usually follow rivers or lochs, great scenery, and attractive villages.

 Route Start & Finish No. of